thuynguyentud/Inventory-report-Automation-with-VBA/README.md

 - Cross-sheet calculations
 - Formatting output columns (thousands separator, no decimals)
 - Exporting the report as an `.xlsx` file
-- Preparing and displaying an Outlook email draft with recipient list and report attached
+- Preparing and displaying an Outlook email draft with a recipient list and report attached

 ## 📈 Outcome

-- Manual steps reduced
+- Reduced mental load and human error
-- Reporting consistency improved
+- Improved consistency and formatting
-- Reusable automation for future reporting needs
+- Reusable template for similar reporting cases

-## 🖼 Sample Screenshots

-> Add screenshots of:
-> - Raw WMS data sheets
-> - The final report layout
-> - The email draft with Excel attachment

 ## 📬 How to Use
 1. Open the file `Inventory daily report.xlsm`, view sheet 4 `Report_template`